onepub-dev/dcli/README.md

+# WARNING WARNING

+dshell is not ready to use as yet!!!

+There is a real chance that if you install dshell it will DELETE YOUR ENTIRE FILE SYSTEM.

+While in reality this isn't very likely until I have completed writing the necessary unit tests please use this package with caution.

+The two dangerous commands are clean and cleanall.

 # DShell - a bash replacement using dart

 DShell is intended to provide a replacement for bash and similar shell scripting languages with a Dart based scripting tool.